Hepatitis C

 Harvoni® (ledipasvir and sofosbuvir tablets) Gilead Sciences/Support Path®

-Mavyret™ (glecaprevir/pibrentasvir) Abbvie Inc
+Mavyret™ (glecaprevir/pibrentasvir) AbbVie, Inc.

-Pegasys® (peginterferon alfa-2a) Genentech, Inc.
+Pegasys® (peginterferon alfa-2a) Genentech USA, Inc.

 Promacta® (eltrombopag) Novartis Pharmaceuticals Corp.